hed-hog/docs/docs/modules/contact/person-address.md

-# Address Module
+# Person Address Module

-The **Address** module provides comprehensive tools to manage addresses associated with individual or organizational profiles.
+The **Person Address** module provides comprehensive tools to manage addresses associated with individual or organizational profiles.
 This module allows for CRUD operations on addresses, supporting various address types and filtering capabilities.

 ### Controller Endpoints

-#### `POST /person/:personId/address`
+#### `POST /person/:personId/person-address`

 - **Description**: Creates a new address for a person.
 - **Parameters**: